openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_Slim_Library_Models.md

 tar xzvf inception_v1_2016_08_28.tar.gz
 ```

-Step 3.
+**Step 3**.
 Export the inference graph --- the protobuf file (*`.pb`*) containing the architecture of the topology.
 This file *does not* contain the neural network weights and cannot be used for inference.

 ```sh
 python3 tf_models/research/slim/export_inference_graph.py \